If you’re hoping to visit Samarkand from Tashkent or vice versa then you’re in the right place. Between us we have done this journey over 20 times!

 The cheapest way to book the train between Tashkent and Samarkand is to do it online on the official website here.

 You’ll need to sign up to the official website in order to use it for which you’ll need an Uzbek SIM card.
-Alternatively you can log in via a Google, Facebook or Telegram account.
+You can also log in via a Google, Facebook or Telegram account.

 It’s not the slickest website in the world so if you have issues signing up or paying then 12Go is the better option.
 It’s slightly more expensive but is much easier to use.